 A fourth reason to favor lottery selection is that elections lead elected officials to focus on those problems for which they can get or claim credit for addressing, and to ignore or put on the back burner those problems with a longer horizon or those solutions for which it is harder to get credit.
-This is related both to voter ignorance and to the perverse short-term incentives that elections provide.
+This is related both to voter ignorance and to the perverse shortterm incentives that elections provide.
 Perhaps the most urgent issue we face is climate change, and it is arguably a problem that demands political solutions in order to address what appears to be a complex collective action problem.
-But many of the worst effects of climate change won't be realized for decades, and so elected politicians are unlikely to pay the short term political cost (due to unpopular taxes on fossil fuels, limits on vehicles, etc.), given that they won't see the longer term political benefits.
-So, even if there are clear steps that need to be taken, many elected officials won't take them.
+But many of the worst effects of climate change will not be realized for decades, and so elected politicians are unlikely to pay the short-term political cost (due to unpopular taxes on fossil fuels, limits on vehicles, and so on), given that they will not see the longer-term political benefits.
+So, even if there are clear steps that need to be taken, many elected officials will not take them.
 Individuals chosen at random, however, are not hamstrung by these kinds of incentives.
-If there is agreement on a viable solution (or at least on the need to address a problem), members of a SILL are well-placed to implement that solution.
+If there is agreement on a viable solution (or at least on the need to address a problem), members of a SILL are well placed to implement that solution.

 A fifth reason to favor lottery selection is that the use of lotteries better respects fundamental ideals of equality and particularly political equality.
 Even in electoral systems in which each person gets one vote to elect their representative-and the ideal of equality thus plays some role-the election of some individuals to "rule" over others is less egalitarian than random selection.34 One reason for this is that, although it may be true that all have an equal say in the electoral process, only a select few actually have political power, and (for reasons having to do with resources and the influence of the powerful) not everyone has anything close to an equal chance of having political power.
-Lottery-selection thus arguably better reflects egalitarian ideals, since anyone might wield political power, and everyone has an equal chance of doing so.35 Additionally, although at a particular time, some will have more political power than
+Lottery selection thus arguably better reflects egalitarian ideals, since anyone might wield political power, and everyone has an equal chance of doing so.35 Additionally, although at a particular time some will have more political power than others in the lottocratic system, this is less pronounced than in the electoral representative system (since the heightened power will be for a much shorter average duration), and it may not even be true when measured over lifetimes (depending on the numbers and the resultant likelihood of each person being chosen randomly at some point during her lifetime).
+In addition to better satisfying norms of equal chance of having political power, the lottocratic system also comes closer to satisfying a condition of equal actual political power than any other system that uses some subset of the population as political decision-makers.36 A final equality-related virtue of the lottocratic system is that the selection itself does not require a commitment to the idea that some are better able to rule than others.
+One might defend electoral representation on this front, arguing that elections are not about picking the best person, but are instead about picking a person (who will be "better" simply in virtue of having the time to devote to the task of governing).
+The problem with this line of defense is that it maps poorly onto our actual electoral practices, in which things like